-Electronics: The Department is responsible for the technical aspects of production in and procurement from Australian industry of telecommunications and electronic equipment for the Australian Services, for Commonwealth authorities such as Directorate of Civil Defence and for foreign aid programmes administered by the Department of Foreign Affairs.
+Electronics: The Department is responsible for the technical aspects of supply of telecommunications and electronics equipment for the Defence Group.
+Production is also arranged for other Commonwealth authorities and foreign aid programs.
+There has been recently a growing involvement in the negotiation of Australian industry participation in Defence purchases abroad.

-Some of the more important projects handled for the Services recently have included UHF multi-channel radio relay equipment, a range of military pack sets, tactical training systems for the training of ship and submarine personnel, mobile calibration centres, automatic message switching systems and air traffic control tower installations.
+Some of the more important projects handled by the Department include multi-channel UHF radio relay equipment and a range of military radio pack-sets for the Army, a computer-based message switching system for the Navy and major fixed telecommunications installations for the Air Force.